 Create a dynasty that lasts a 1000 years lol.

-That's a quote from Twin Lannister, Game of Thrones.
-You can watch the scene on y0utube
+That's a quote from Twin Lannister.
+Watch the scene here (Y0utube Link)

 This video really hits home with me because I never really had a good connection with my dad and because I was lacking a father figure, Tywin kinda fills that void.
 God damn traumas.